jhnc-oss/yocto-docs/documentation/ref-manual/variables.rst

       Bluetooth but you do not ever intend to use it.

    :term:`COMMERCIAL_AUDIO_PLUGINS`
-      This variable is specific to the :yocto_git:`GStreamer recipes
+      This variable is specific to the :oe_git:`GStreamer recipes
-      </poky/tree/meta/recipes-multimedia/gstreamer/gstreamer1.0-meta-base.bb>`.
+      </openembedded-core/tree/meta/recipes-multimedia/gstreamer/>`.
       It allows to build the GStreamer `"ugly"
       <https://github.com/GStreamer/gst-plugins-ugly>`__ and
       `"bad" <https://github.com/GStreamer/gst-plugins-bad>`__ audio plugins.